All Your Questions About CBD, How CBD Works, How Much CBD To Take, & The Most Commonly Asked Questions Is Compelled In One Page For You.

 CBD isolate is a white crystalline powder that is 98-99.9% pure CBD.
-Other than the popularity of it being very pure, as in it’s the highest quality form of CBD which it isn’t necessarily, it’s commonly used due to its versatility and ease of use as an ingredient in formulations of food or cream products.
+Other than the popularity of it being very pure, as in it’s the highest quality form of CBD, which technically isn’t, it’s commonly used due to its versatility and ease of use as an ingredient in formulations of food or cream products.

 You should understand that while isolate is versatile, products based on this type of extract are not as effective as an oil containing Full or Broad Spectrum cannabinoid profiles.
 The single-cannabinoid profile is less effective due to the lack of cannabinoid and terpene synergies known as the Whole Plant or Entourage Effect.

 Entourage Effect is another way of saying Whole Plant Benefits or Whole Plant Wellness.
-It’s the combining of multiple compounds, mainly terpenes, that work together to enhance the effect of cannabinoids.
+It’s the combining of multiple compounds, including the over 100 cannabinoids, terpenes, flavonoids, and natural plant oils working together to enhance the effects.

 No, Colorado Botanicals products are not derived from marijuana.
-We extract CBD from hemp because although you may extract CBD from marijuana, it contains very small concentrations just like how there are very small concentrations of THC in hemp.
+We extract CBD from hemp because although you may extract CBD from marijuana, it contains tiny concentrations, just like how there are tiny THC concentrations in hemp.

 Hypothetically speaking, instead of using 1,000 pounds of marijuana to pull out 10 grams of CBD, we use 1,000 pounds of hemp to pull out 100 grams of CBD.
 Notice the difference in volume?
 It just doesn’t make sense at all to extract CBD from marijuana.

-There has been a lot of confusion for people between what Hemp Oil is and what Hemp Extract is.
-When people refer to “hemp oil” they’re actually talking about hemp seed oil which contains no cannabinoids or terpenes.
+There has been a lot of confusion between Hemp Oil and what Hemp Extract is.
+When people refer to “hemp oil,” they’re actually talking about hemp seed oil which contains no cannabinoids or terpenes.
 CBD is extracted from the flower and leaves of hemp, where the real beneficial compounds are.

-The human body is loaded with these receptors called CB1 & CB2 that were discovered around the 1990s by scientists which came to be known as the Endocannabinoid System.
-The Endocannabinoid System is a collection of cell receptors and molecules located throughout the body and are responsible for maintaining biochemical and physiological balance.
-Cannabinoids, such as CBD, influence this balance by interacting with these receptors to regulate homeostasis.
+The human body is loaded with these receptors called CB1 & CB2, discovered around the 1990s by scientists that came to be known as the Endocannabinoid System.
+The Endocannabinoid System is a collection of cell receptors and molecules located throughout the body and is responsible for maintaining biochemical and physiological balance.
+Cannabinoids, such as CBD influence this balance by interacting with these receptors to regulate homeostasis.
 In short, CBD nourishes and enhances these receptors in your body to regulate normal functions for the body to stay balanced in good overall health.

-When you take CBD, it takes about 15-60 minutes to feel a difference depending on which choice of consumption you choose.
-Keep in mind that this is not like THC where you feel “high,” but you do feel a sense of calm & relaxation.
-You may also be in the mood to lie down or take a nap if you’re by your bed, but you shouldn’t worry about taking CBD during the day because it works as an adaptogenic to adapt to what you want or what your body needs.
-It won’t necessarily make you feel tired or drowsy unless you take high doses or if you were planning on taking a nap or going to bed soon.
-To learn more, click here to read our blog post on “What CBD Feels Like”.
+When you take CBD, it takes about 15-60 minutes to feel a difference depending on your choice of consumption.
+Keep in mind that this is not like THC, where you feel “high,” but you feel a sense of calm & relaxation.
+You may also be in the mood to lie down or take a nap if you’re by your bed, but you shouldn’t worry about taking CBD during the day because it works as an adaptogen to adapt to what you want what your body needs.
+It won’t necessarily make you feel tired or drowsy unless you take high doses or plan on taking a nap or going to bed soon.
+To learn more, click here to read our blog post on “What CBD Feels Like.”

 CBD is generally regarded as very safe and has very minimal side effects that usually the worst is feeling drowsiness.
-When it comes to that we recommend our customers to cut down a little bit to find that optimal dose unless they have a serious illness.
+When it comes to that, we recommend our customers cut down a little bit to find that optimal dose unless they have a serious illness.

 Something to note is that adverse reactions may occur when taking CBD with certain medications such as steroids, pain killers, or any medication that gets broken down by the CYP450 Enzyme.
-To learn more about this read our blog post on What Medications Are Safe To Take With CBD and make sure to consult your doctor prior to taking CBD if you are taking any medications.
+To learn more about this, read our blog post on What Medications Are Safe To Take With CBD, and make sure to consult your doctor before taking CBD if you are taking any medications.

 Yes, CBD does.
-75% of medications and recreational drugs are broken down by the same enzyme that CBD gets broken down from, the cytochrome P-450 enzyme (or CYP450).
+The same enzyme that breaks down CBD breaks down 75% of medications and recreational drugs that CBD gets broken down from, the cytochrome P-450 enzyme (or CYP450).

 What does that mean?
-Taking CBD at the same time as other drugs can affect CBD’s and those medication’s dosage and effect, sometimes enhancing the drugs/medications just like how grapefruit juice would.
+Taking CBD simultaneously as other drugs can affect CBD’s and those medication’s dosage and effect, sometimes enhancing the drugs/medications just like how grapefruit juice would.

 You can take CBD topically by applying it to your skin, with softgels, patches, smoking hemp, orally with tinctures (oils), or edibles such as gummies.
-Each has their own unique method that you can choose based on what you like.
-While some enjoy just taking a softgels because it's easy and convenient, others would prefer gummies because they enjoy snacking on something that tastes good.
+Each has its own unique method that you can choose based on what you like.
+While some enjoy just taking softgels because it's easy and convenient, others prefer gummies because they enjoy snacking on something that tastes good.

 If you haven’t taken our Product Finder Quiz, which takes less than 30 seconds, we definitely recommend you give it a try as that would help you out a lot on what product best fits your needs.

-We always recommend our customers to start with our lowest dose, which is the 300mg Hemp Extract, as generally lower doses work just fine.
-You might even notice a lower dose works just fine for you which then you would end up saving a lot of money instead of purchasing higher doses that come at a higher price.
+We always recommend our customers start with our lowest dose, the 300mg Hemp Extract, as generally lower doses work just fine.
+You might even notice a lower dose works just fine for you, which then you would end up saving a lot of money instead of purchasing higher doses that come at a higher price.

-However, you can get a higher dose bottle and just take half a serving instead of a full.
-So instead of 30 servings, it will be 60 servings per bottle since you will be taking half a serving.
+However, you can get a higher dose bottle and take half a serving instead of a full.
+Instead of 30 servings, it will be 60 servings per bottle since you will be taking half a serving.

-*However, for some people their body naturally has a higher tolerance which would require them to take higher doses.
+*However, for some people, their body naturally has a higher tolerance, requiring them to take higher doses.

 Start low and gradually increase your dose to find that optimal dose.
-Every 3-5 days we recommend you increase your dose by 5-15mg to find the optimal dose.
-Make sure to read our CBD dosing blog called How Much CBD to Take to learn more in-depth about this topic.
+Every 3-5 days, we recommend increasing your dose by 5-15mg to find the optimal dose.
+Make sure to read our CBD dosing blog called How Much CBD to Take to learn more about this topic.

-If you notice that our 300mg is not enough then you should bump it up to our 750mg Hemp Extract.
-For our 1,500mg we recommend that to people who have a serious condition as it’s not necessary to consume that much of our CBD for it to take effect on your body, however, there are instances where people do have a high tolerance for CBD from the start.
+If you notice that our 300mg is not enough, you should bump it up to our 750mg Hemp Extract.
+For our 1,500mg, we recommend that to people who have a serious condition as it’s not necessary to consume that much of our CBD for it to take effect on your body.
+However, there are instances where people do have a high tolerance for CBD from the start.
 It all depends on the person and how their body metabolizes the oil!

-The most important factor though is how well the company you’re purchasing from is able to extract all the beneficial compounds (cannabinoids, terpenes, & flavanoids) while removing all unwanted compounds that degrade the quality and effectiveness of the full potential of CBD.
+The most important factor is how well the company you’re purchasing from can extract all the beneficial compounds (cannabinoids, terpenes, & flavanoids) while removing all unwanted compounds that degrade the quality and effectiveness of the full potential of CBD.

 The main reasons CBD isolate is popular is for its versatility to easily mix with cream or food formulations & precise dosing of CBD.
 CBD isolate can also be mixed with MCT Oil like our tinctures or other substitute oils such as hemp seed oil or olive oil.